 The iPadOS 15.2.1 installation should take around 10 minutes to complete.
 It took about seven minutes to install on one of our older iPad Pros.

 For more on the iPadOS 15.2.1 download and installation, have a look at our guide.

-We’ve been using the iPadOS 15.2.1 update on an iPad Pro for a very short time and here’s what we’ve learned about its performance thus far:
+We’ve been using the iPadOS 15.2.1 update on an iPad Pro for several days and here’s what we’ve learned about its performance thus far:

 - Battery life is stable.

 - Bluetooth is working fine.

 - GPS and cellular data are working normally.

 - Third-party apps like Netflix, Dark Sky, Twitter, Slack, Asana, Gmail, Chrome, and Spotify are all working fine.